Christian-Me/node-red-contrib-homie-convention/readme.md

 * 0.0.2 Fixes to run on Node-RED 1.0.x & bug fixes (see end of this file)
 * 0.0.3 added basic authentication and ssl/tls encryption.
 Beta testers welcome.
 * 0.0.4 bug fix: extensions not listed correctly in properties list
-* 0.0.5 bug fix: mqtt credentials not saved correctly (for front end to be readable)
+* 0.0.5 bug fix: mqtt credentials not saved correctly

 ## concept

 Announcements for `devices`/`nodes`/`properties` are stored on the mqtt broker as retained messages or sent "live".
 The homie-convention node collects the retained messages and makes it easy to select the property of interest.